-The continued rollout and development of First-Net, already being heavily used in Iowa and within the state's 911 system, will serve to transport this additional data to first responders and provide critical redundancy.
+The continued rollout and development of FirstNet, already being heavily used in Iowa and within the State's 911 system, will serve to transport this additional data to first responders and provide critical redundancy.
 Another integration that continues to be discussed is the dispatch component of the 911 call.
-HSEMD helped fund access to the Iowa Statewide Interoperable Communications System, which will assist in the dispatch of 911 calls from PSAPs and regional back-up facilities.
-HSEMD is also engaged with several central lowa PSAPs, the Iowa Statewide Interoperability Communications Systems Board, and federal partners on a pilot program regarding CAD (computer-aided dispatch) to CAD interoperability that will allow disparate jurisdictions to share dispatch information.
-This is referred to as the information sharing framework.
+HSEMD helped fund access to the Iowa Statewide Interoperable Communications System, which will assist in the dispatch of 911 calls from PSAPs.
+HSEMD was also engaged during the previous year with several central Iowa PSAPs, the Iowa Statewide Interoperability Communications Systems Board, and federal partners on a pilot program regarding CAD (computer-aided dispatch) to CAD interoperability that will allow disparate jurisdictions to share dispatch information.
+That report is available here and is referred to as the information sharing framework.
 The cost-saving measures achieved through virtual consolidation will save local PSAPs money, allowing them to consider implementing the ever-evolving world of emerging technologies in the public safety communications field.